DanySK/boilerplate/README.md

 A collector that efficiently selects the desired number of smallest elements from the stream.
 Returns a Guava `MinMaxPriorityQueue`, that is used to efficiently store only the required elements.
 This collector has in general better performance than the equivalent `.sort().limit().collect()` chain.

+### `FastReadWriteLock`

+A Semaphore-based read-write lock that allows multiple readings or a single writing.

 ## Import in your project